GreptimeTeam/docs/docs/developer-guide/meta/admin-api.md

 The Admin API provides a simple way to view cluster information, including meta health detection, meta leader query, database metadata query, and datanode heartbeat detection.

 The Admin API is an HTTP service that provides a set of RESTful APIs that can be called through HTTP requests.
-The Admin API is designed to be simple, easy to use and safe.
+The Admin API is simple, user-friendly and safe.

-Available API:
+Available APIs:

 - /health
 - /leader